NOTICE OF PRIVACY PRACTICES

 You have the right to:

 1. Look at or get copies of your medical information.
 You may request that we provide copies in a format other than photocopies.
 We will use the format you request unless it is not practical for us to do so.
 You must make your request in writing.
 You may get the form to request access by using the contact information listed at the end of this notice.
 You may also request access by sending a letter to the contact person listed at the end of this notice.
-If you request copies, we will charge you $.75 for each page, and postage if you want the copies mailed to you.
-Contact us using the information listed at the end of this notice for a full explanation of our fee structure.

 2. Receive a list of all the times we or our business associates shared your medical information for purposes other than treatment, payment, and health care operations and other specified exceptions.